-- 8. 17.
-"Urban service area" means a five-digit ZIP code in which the population density is greater than three thousand (3,000) individuals per square mile. - SECTION 5.
+- SECTION 5.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 6962.1 of Title 36, unless there is created a duplication in numbering, reads as follows: - A. Beginning on January 1, 2022, and on an annual basis thereafter, a pharmacy benefits manager (PBM) shall provide the Insurance Department with a report containing the following information from the prior calendar year as it pertains to pharmacy benefits provided by health insurers to enrollees in the state: - 1.
 The aggregate dollar amount of all rebates that the PBM received from all pharmaceutical manufacturers; - 2.
 The aggregate dollar amount of all administrative fees that the PBM received; - 3.
 The aggregate dollar amount of all issuer administrative service fees that the PBM received; - 4.
-The aggregate dollar amount of all rebates that the PBM received from all pharmaceutical manufacturers and did not pass through to health plans or health insurers;

-- 5. The aggregate dollar amount of all administrative fees that the PBM received from all pharmaceutical manufacturers and did not pass through to health plans or health insurers; - 6.
+The aggregate dollar amount of all rebates that the PBM received from all pharmaceutical manufacturers and did not pass through to health plans or health insurers; - 5.
+The aggregate dollar amount of all administrative fees that the PBM received from all pharmaceutical manufacturers and did not pass through to health plans or health insurers; - 6.
 The aggregate retained rebate percentage; and

-- 7. Across all of the PBM's contractual or other relationships with all health plans or health insurers, the highest aggregate retained rebate percentage, the lowest aggregate retained rebate percentage, and the mean aggregate retained rebate percentage. - B. The Department shall publish in a timely manner the information that it receives under subsection A of this section on a publicly available website; provided that such information shall be made available in a form that does not disclose the identity of a specific health plan or the identity of a specific manufacturer, the prices charged for specific drugs or classes of drugs, or the amount of any rebates provided for specific drugs or classes of drugs. - C. The PBM and the Department shall not publish or otherwise disclose any information that would reveal the identity of a specific health plan, the price(s) charged for a specific drug or class of drugs, the amount of any rebates provided for a specific drug or class of drugs, the manufacturer, or that would otherwise have the potential to compromise the financial, competitive, or proprietary nature of the information.
-Any such information shall be protected from disclosure as confidential and proprietary information, is not a public record as defined in the Oklahoma Open shall impose the confidentiality protections of this section on any vendor or downstream third party that performs health care or administrative services on behalf of the PBM and that may receive or - 7 SECTION 6.
+7. Across all of the PBM's contractual or other relationships with all health plans or health insurers, the highest aggregate retained rebate percentage, the lowest aggregate retained rebate percentage, and the mean aggregate retained rebate percentage.

+- B. The Department shall publish in a timely manner the information that it receives under subsection A of this section on a publicly available website; provided that such information shall be made available in a form that does not disclose the identity of a specific health plan or the identity of a specific manufacturer, the prices charged for specific drugs or classes of drugs, or the amount of any rebates provided for specific drugs or classes of drugs. - C. The PBM and the Department shall not publish or otherwise disclose any information that would reveal the identity of a specific health plan, the price(s) charged for a specific drug or class of drugs, the amount of any rebates provided for a specific drug or class of drugs, the manufacturer, or that would otherwise have the potential to compromise the financial, competitive, or proprietary nature of the information.
+Any such information shall be protected from disclosure as confidential and proprietary information, is not a public record as defined in the Oklahoma Open Records Act, Section 24A.1 et seq. of Title 51 of the Oklahoma Statutes, and shall not be disclosed directly or indirectly.
+A PBM shall impose the confidentiality protections of this section on any vendor or downstream third party that performs health care or

+- administrative services on behalf of the PBM and that may receive or have access to rebate information. - 3 SECTION 6.
 AMENDATORY 36 O.S.
-2021, Section 6962, is 8 amended to read as follows: - Section 6962.
-A. The Oklahoma Insurance Department shall review and approve retail pharmacy network access for all pharmacy benefits managers (PBMs) to ensure compliance with Section $4\ \underline{6961}$ of this $\frac{\text{act}}{\text{act}}$ title. - B. A PBM, or an agent of a PBM, shall not:
+2021, Section 6962, as 4 amended by Section 2, Chapter 38, O.S.L.
+2022 (36 O.S.
+Supp.
+2022, 5 Section 6962), is amended to read as follows: - Section 6962.
+A. The Oklahoma Insurance Department shall review and approve retail pharmacy network access for all pharmacy benefits managers (PBMs) to ensure compliance with Section 6961 of this title. - B. A PBM, or an agent of a PBM, shall not: